pankleks/pm2-health/README.md

 * `events` - list of events to monitor (optional).
 If not set, all events will be monitored.

+* `eventExcludeExps` - array of regular expressions used to exclude events (optional).

 > Manually triggered events will not send notification.

 * `exceptions` - if `true` apps exceptions will be monitored (optional)